GirishPulinkala/Phylogenetic-concatenation-dataset-screening/README.md

 **monophyletic_cluster-py**
 ------------
-The program requires the input file in .treefile format Technical Requirements: ETE3
+The program requires the input file in .treefile format, <br />
+Technical Requirements: ETE3, <br />
-Install ete3 using pip install ete3 in Windows command line.
+Install ete3 using pip install ete3 in Windows command line.<br />

-Change path of ..//data//taxon.tsv to your file path
+Change path of ..//taxon.tsv to your file path

 To run use:
 > ./monophyletic_cluster.py -in infilepath -o outfilepath